Homeless Solutions Policy Board Chairpersons

 Point-in-Time Count Comparison – Emergency Shelter and Unsheltered Counts

-HUD asks for reports of households in emergency shelters and in transitional housing programs for the PIT count.
-Locally, the focus is on households who are living in emergency shelter or on the street.
+The CoC is required to reports the number and characteristics of PIT households in emergency shelters and in transitional housing programs to HUD.
+Locally, however, the focus is on households who are living in emergency shelter or on the street.
 Households in transitional housing are “on their way” to permanent housing, and many are already living in scattered sited units in the community where they will remain upon program exit.

-Since work began on the Homeless Solutions Plan, the number of families with children in emergency shelter at a point-in-time declined 28%, from 89 in 2005 to 64 in 2013.
+Since work began on the Homeless Solutions Plan, the number of families with children in emergency shelter at a point-in-time has declined 56%, from 89 in 2005 to 38 in 2013.
 During the same time period, the number of adult only households in emergency shelter increased 49%.
-A closer look shows some differences.
+A closer look shows some differences over time.
 The number of single adults spiked between 2005 and 2007 (there was not a PIT count in 2006) when the St. Vincent overnight shelter moved from its smaller location on 5th street to the larger facility on Apple Street and again in 2010 following the opening of the Gettysburg Gateway for Men.
-Since 2010, the number of single adults sheltered at a point-in-time has remained fairly stable.
-The number of homeless families at a point-in-time has fluctuated over time, with a 45% increase from 2012 to 2013, mirroring growing numbers of homeless families nationally.
+Since 2010, the number of single adults sheltered at a point-in-time has remained fairly stable; the number of homeless families has fluctuated somewhat over time.
 (See chart below.)